-Valarie enjoys finding the fun in her role as a Mortgage Loan Officer at Park City Credit Union.
+Valarie enjoys finding the fun in her role as a Mortgage Specialist at Park City Credit Union.
 Her role focuses on building relationships with members and offering real estate, business and commercial loans.
 And she’s been building those relationships at Park City since 1987.

 During her time with the credit union, Valarie has demonstrated her well-rounded skill set by serving as a Branch Manager and a Consumer Loan Officer.

 When spending family time with her family, Valarie loves connecting with nature and exploring the great outdoors.
 She also enjoys card making, scrapbooking and baking – especially around the holidays.
 Valarie stays active in her community by participating in the Lakeland Sharing Foundation, United Methodist of the Pines, Junior Achievement and the Lakeland Rotary Club, where she served as Rotary President from 2005-2006.

 In addition to being a licensed insurance agent in Wisconsin, Valarie has been recognized with several special awards.
 Her accomplishments include being named Rotary District 6220 Unsung Hero 2004-2005 and receiving a Certificate of Service Award for Community Service in 2009.